 As can be expected this isn’t a game that you’ll be playing solo, instead requiring you to enlist between two to eight players to join you.
 It’s a rare instance where your TV can be turned off entirely (something you’re instructed to do straight away) with your eager gathering’s attention transfixed by the Wii U GamePad instead, with sporadic use of a Wii Remotes accompanying the experience along the way.

-Whilst a single Wii Remote can be used, a full compliment of four are needed to giggle your way through all 14 challenges that Bumpie’s Party can thrust at you.
+Whilst a single Wii Remote can be used, a full complement of four are needed to giggle your way through all 14 challenges that Spin the Bottle: Bumpie’s Party can thrust at you.
 Nevertheless, having chosen characters and scrawled your names against them, each round begins by spinning the wheel with players feverishly waiting to see who they’re partnered with.

 Whether the outcome is met with groans or embarrassed laughter needn’t matter, with a hand ominously plucking a challenge from a top hat for you both to tackle.
 Safety warnings before each challenge provide a tease as to what’s about to be posed, whilst humorous sound effects emitted by your peripheral assortment during your attempts elevate the enjoyment further.

-Still, KnapKnok Games display a level of creativity with the Wii U hardware that even Nintendo are perhaps yet to better.
-And even after several years with the Wii being in the hands of developers, this irrevocable tour de force puts third-party efforts to shame.
+Still, KnapNok Games display a level of creativity with the Wii U hardware that even Nintendo are perhaps yet to better.
+And even after several years of the Wii being in the hands of developers, this irrevocable tour de force puts third-party efforts to shame.
 It’s just disappointing that such brilliance is short lived.